NoamHornung/book-search-web-project/README.md

   - HTML, CSS, JavaScript
   - React.js for building the user interface
   - Axios for handling API requests
-  - React Router page routing
+  - React Router for page routing

 - ### Backend:
   - Node.js and Express.js for server-side development